Planning and Capacity Building, Clean Mobility in Schools (CMIS), and the Sustainable Transportation Equity Project (STEP)

-CARB is currently accepting public comments on the Draft Requirements and Criteria for Planning and Capacity Building, CMIS, and STEP until March 31, 2023.
+CARB accepted public comments on the Draft Requirements and Criteria for Planning and Capacity Building, CMIS, and STEP from Feburary 28, 2023 to March 31, 2023.
 The requirements, criteria, and other information outlined in the draft document are subject to change at CARB’s discretion and pending stakeholder comments.

-The public comment period began on February 28, 2023.
-Comments must be submitted by March 31, 2023.
-Interested members of the public may present comments orally during Work Group Meeting #3 on March 9, 2023 and may submit written comments via firstname.lastname@example.org or a Google Forms survey.
+Interested members of the public presented comments orally during Work Group Meeting #3 on March 9, 2023 and submitted written comments via firstname.lastname@example.org or an online survey.

 Public Work Group Meetings

-CARB is collecting feedback on the upcoming planning and clean mobility solicitations through a series of three public workgroup meetings.
-The work group meetings are held via Zoom.
-Materials for each meeting will be provided ahead of each meeting and recordings of the meetings will be posted within two weeks of each event.
+CARB collected feedback on the upcoming planning and clean mobility solicitations through a series of three public work group meetings.
+The work group meetings were held via Zoom.
+Materials for each meeting were provided ahead of each meeting and recordings of the meetings were posted within two weeks of each event.

 |Date/Time||Description||Links to Materials/Information|